nanthithab27/BCG-GEN-AI/README.md

 Customizable: Easily adaptable to various use cases and industries.
 Scalable: Designed to handle a range of workloads, from small-scale tasks to large-scale operations.

+I even created a Financial Gen AI ChatBot which caulcated the Net Income, Revenue Growth and much more.

 Do clone my repository and give it a try!